 - 3 slices bacon, chopped

-- 2 Tbsp. maple syrup (or less if your ketchup has added sugar)
+- 2 tablespoons pure maple syrup (or 1 tablespoon, if your ketchup has added sugar)

 - 1 cup water

-- Cook chopped bacon in a medium skillet over medium heat, stirring occasionally, for 7-8 minutes until almost crisp.
-Add onion to the pan with the bacon and cook an additional 4-5 minutes until the onion starts to soften.
+- In a medium to large skillet over medium heat, cook the chopped bacon, stirring occasionally, until almost crisp, about 7-8 minutes.
+Keep the bacon fat in the skillet.
+Add the diced onion to the pan with the bacon and cook until the onion starts to soften, an additional 4-5 minutes.
 Remove from heat.

-- Transfer bacon and onion mixture to slow cooker.
-Add remaining ingredients and stir gently to combine.
+- Transfer the bacon and onion mixture to the slow cooker.
+Add the drained and rinsed beans, ketchup, maple syrup, mustard, molasses, vinegar, and water; stir gently to combine.

-- Set slow cooker temperature to LOW and cook 4 hours, stirring a few times during cooking time.
+- Cover the slow cooker and cook on low heat for 4 hours or on high heat for 2 hours, stirring a few times during cooking time.

-If doubling the recipe, we recommend NOT double the water but instead, adding additional water only if needed after 3 hours.
+If doubling this recipe, we recommend that you NOT double the water and still just use 1 cup.
+Instead, add a little additional water only if needed after the beans have been cooking on low for 3 hours.

 - Serving Size: ½ cup